margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## First Impressiosn, and Expression ##
 First impressions, they don't capture the whole story.
-They say, "you can't understand the book by the cover of the book".
+They say, "you can't judge a book by its cover."
-The full expression is there, the intuition is given to draw out the entire expression.
+The full expression is there, and the intuition is given to draw out the entire expression.
+The expression digs deeply into the earth through the roots that tap into the ground and touch the water.

 ## Truth or Dare ##
 So....